FullStackWithLawrence/aws-openai/README.md

     aws_profile          = "default"        # Optional: for aws cli credentials
     ```

-    *see the README section **"Getting Started With AWS and Terraform"** below for instructions on setting up Terraform for first-time use.*
+    *see the README section **"Installation Prerequisites"** below for instructions on setting up Terraform for first-time use.*

 4. Build and deploy the microservice..